Makktu/StarDrifter-2025/README.md

 Added global difficulty.
 BIG balancing job ahead, and the game features are only ~40% done.

+### Mon 17 Feb 2025
+Fixed bug in fog effect.
+The bug was my faulty understanding of how things work with Godot alpha values for sprites.
+Values range from 0.0 to 1.0.
+I had thought it was 0 to 255, with hilarious results.
+Got a good early version of the fade in/fade out script work, with predictable intervals and transparencies for now.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 TO BE DONE NEXT/SOON